MA Counseling Geneva

 Applicants must possess a bachelor’s degree from an accredited university and demonstrate either relevant prior learning or professional experience.
 If the student's undergraduate degree is not in psychology, then six prerequisite courses in psychology must be undertaken before beginning the program.
 English language proficiency must also be documented during the admissions process.
 Candidates who meet the general criteria will be invited for an interview (in person or by videoconference).

 Webster University carries full international accreditation from the Higher Learning Commission (HLC).
-Students at Webster University Geneva therefore earn the same degree that is awarded in the United States.
+Students at Webster Geneva Campus therefore earn the same degree that is awarded in the United States.
 In addition, the MA in Counseling is accredited by the Swiss Association for Counselling/Die Schweizerische Gesellschaft für Beratung (SGfB).

 Core Courses (10 courses)